-The 8A34003 supports two methods for adjustment of the phase of an output clock.
+The 8A34005 supports two methods for adjustment of the phase of an output clock.
 Fine phase adjustment can be performed in the Digital Phase Locked Loop (DPLL) block, so it can only be adjusted per-channel.
 In addition, coarse phase adjustment can be performed in the Output Stage and so can be performed on a per-output basis.
 Coarse adjust will move an output edge in units of the period of the FOD clock (T{FOD}).
 Subject to the following rules, an infinite adjustment range is possible and the clock edge can be either advanced or delayed.
 Note that if an output phase adjustment is needed for a signal that does not meet these rules, fine phase adjustment should be used.
-See the OUTPUT_0.OUT_CTRL_1 and OUTPUT_0.OUT_PHASE_ADJ bit fields.